Do you feel it?

 Throw in some arts and crafts?
 Really, what could be better?

-A vision board really is an awesome way to take a step in the direction of being more intentional and doing what I like to call “regret-proofing your life.”
+A vision board really is an awesome way to say goodbye to your midlife funk and take a step in the direction of being more intentional!
+I like to call “regret-proofing your life.”
+And in this case…your second chapter.

-There are a few key reasons why, so, here are some solid steps for you to make one that really works.
-You will want to also know how to take action and really create these changes that are reflected on your vision board.
+There are a few key reasons why your vision board hasn’t been that successful in the past.
+Here are some solid steps for you to make a vision board that really works.
+But…you will have to also take action.

 Are you a believer?